thriveweb/davis-legal/content/pages/about.md

         Association.
       year: '2000'
     - content: >-
-        Rob was enrolled as a Barrister & Solicitor in the Supreme Court of the Australian Capital Territory and has since conducted many major cases in that court.
+        Rob was also enrolled as a Barrister & Solicitor in the Supreme Court of the Australian Capital Territory and has since conducted many major cases in that court.
       year: '2003'
     - content: Rob was elected and served as President of the Queensland Law Society.
       year: '2006'